fastrgv/AdaVenture/README.md

 * When looking for the black key, it might help to try to find the "ghost" key, a white key image on the ceiling or sky above the actual key location.
 In levels 3 & 4, the fog makes this difficult to see.
 There is also a "ghost" sword, so if the bat grabs either one, the ghosts will help you.

 * Maze/Labyrinth hint: For a younger generation that is not familiar with the original Atari Adventure game, note that there is a magenta colored moveable "bridge" that may be picked up and carried to another location wherever a shortcut is needed with the following shape: **][**  Its use is required to access the chalice, and to escape the labyrinth in levels 2 & 4.
+The bridge allows passing thru a maze or labyrinth wall.

 * Another hint: The sword will protect you from many unexpected dangers but not from the scarabs that inhabit the mazes.
 Even with the sword you must still limit your exposure to them as well as the green mamba.